-Stat us Internal A Audit Report Audit Report Date SEIZED AND FOUND PROPERTY (3.14/15) 11 September 2014 HIGH: 0 MEDIUM: 1 LOW: 0 Medium Recommendation 1.1: account any issues identified within that once the Policy and Procedures As planned the Property Management Policy and Procedures should be reviewed and revised, taking into account any issues identified within this review.
-Given the issues identified in this review we would recommend that once the Policy and Procedures have been finalised and approved a training session is held with Property staff to ensure that they are fully conversant with requirements, especially any changes that have been made from original documents.
-Implementation Target Date: Mai 2017 rch 2015 - revised Target Date Octo ober 2016 Revised to September Person Responsible: Corporate Se ervices Directorate Jez Leavesley - Ford e Property Project Consultant Initial Management Comment: processes and increase efficiency The review of property is now well underway and the team involved are identifying opportunities to streamline processes and increase efficiency which will be relevant to the policy and procedures.
-Initial work on the refresh and re-write of the policy and procedures is expected to commence in November 2014 when resources within DJD Support have the capacity.
-Update August - Baker Tilly Follow Up Audit 2015: ~ The policy re-write is still ongoing.
+Stat us Inte ernal Audit Report Audit Report Date SEIZED AND FOUND PROPERTY (3.14/15) 11 September 2014 HIGH: 0 MEDIUM: 1 LOW: 0 Medium Recommendation 1.1: · account any issues identified that once the Policy and Pro anagement Policy and Procedu within this review.
+Given the iss cedures have been finalised and fully conversant with requireme sues identified in this re approved a training se view we would recommen ession is held with Propert Implementation Target Dat 2017 te: March 2015 - revised Tar get Date October 20 1 6 Revised to Septembe Person Responsible: Corpo orate Services Directorate Jez Le eavesley - Force Prope rty Project Consultant Initial Management Comme ent: processes and increase effi w well underway and the team i ciency which will be relevant t licy and procedures is expected capacity. o the policy and proce edures.
+Initial work on th Update August - Baker Tilly Follow Up Audit 2015: ~ The policy re-write is still ongoing.
 Very limited availability of staff trained to write policy and competing demands of Property managers continue.
 AMBER Sgt 4320 Simpson (CAID Support) and Julie Treen (Property Team Leader) are tasked to finalise the re-write with a timescale for completion prior to 8th June.
-V Update 27 th August: The policy re-write is now complete and is presented in Authorised Professional Practice format, together with an up-to-date Legislative Compliance pack.
+4 Update 27 th August: The policy re-write is now complete and is presented in Authorised Professional Practice format, together with an up-to-date Legislative Compliance pack.
 The document is going through a final checking process before being sent to COT for authorisation, published / updated on internal web-site.
 This will be completed imminently.
 Any changes in practice have been subject to internal communication both within the property department and where necessary to a wider relevant audience.
 Update December 2015: The final checking process on the rewritten policy and procedure documents has been completed.
 The documents were sent to D/Supt.
 Castle on 2nd September for his approval and submission to COT for authorisation.
 A progress check will be made with D/Supt Castle on his return from annual leave on the 17 th November and an update provided for the next meeting.
 Update January 2016: The rewritten policy and procedure documents have been completed, authorised and published.
 Work continues to maintain the relevance of the new document and keep pace with Strategic Alliance and Blueprint 2020 developments but this is outside of the scope of this recommendation.
 For these reasons I believe the recommendation can be considered closed.
-Update March 2016: rch 2016 it was agreed the Deputy Chie place after which the proposal to close w
+Update March 2016: At the JARAP meeting held on 8 March 2016 it was agreed the Deputy Chief Constable would check that the appropriate staff training had taken place after which the proposal to close would be agreed.